je-so/iqueue/README.md

 It is implemented without locks (lock-free) except for waiting/blocking functions.
 It is designed to allow for zero-copy message transfer.
+Only a pointer to the message is transfered.
+The message itself is not copied.

 **iqueue1_t:** This type supports a single reader thread and a single writer thread.
 It is up to 2 times faster than type iqueue_t (see [example4.c](example4.c)).